LunarTulip/basalt-ebook-reader/docs/Roadmap.md

     - If this is possible, add option to launch directly into one's last opened book rather than needing the library as an indirection-layer.
 - Add multiple layouts in the styles of different webfiction sites and/or readers, in addition to the default one.
 - Rename the reader to something more interesting / character-indicating.
-- Support more ebook formats (e.g. Kindle formats, CBZ/CBR, etc.)
+- Support more ebook formats (e.g. Kindle formats, CBZ/CBR, PDF, etc.)
 - Represent book internals as a virtual FS, with outgoing fetch requests intercepted by a service worker or equivalent, so as to avoid the need for link-rewriting and enable more natural history-display.
 (See [Bugzilla 1344561](https://bugzilla.mozilla.org/show_bug.cgi?id=1344561).)